 Using classification to identify and protect unstructured personal data

 With the strengthening privacy and data protection laws, the safeguarding and handling of personal data has become a key challenge for all organisations.
-In particular, the advent of the General Data Protection Regulation (GDPR) has required organisations to place a stronger emphasis on protecting the personal data they hold about customers, citizens, staff or other individuals.
+In particular, the advent of the General Data Protection Regulation (GDPR), and more recently the California Consumer Privacy Act (CCPA), has required organisations to place a stronger emphasis on protecting the personal data they hold about customers, citizens, staff or other individuals.

 To adequately mitigate the risk of a data breach or non-compliance with privacy requirements, protecting information from compromise, loss of integrity or unavailability must be factored in to decision-making at every level.